RMLio/prov4itdata-web-app/docs/REPORT.md

 #### Using DCAT

-- An image resource can be modelled by a `dcat:Distribution`.
+- An image resource can be modeled by a `dcat:Distribution`.
-- A Imgur Album can contain image resources, and can be modelled by `dcat:Dataset`.
+- A Imgur Album can contain image resources, and can be modeled by `dcat:Dataset`.
 - An Imgur Gallery can contain Imgur Albums, which contain image resources.
-Therefore, an Imgur Gallery can be modelled by a `dcat:Catalog` which can be linked to **zero or more** `dcat:Dataset`s (Albums).
+Therefore, an Imgur Gallery can be modeled by a `dcat:Catalog` which can be linked to **zero or more** `dcat:Dataset`s (Albums).

 ### Google People API